euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 Conclusion
 ----------

-We introduced the open source finite element package SfePy as a tool for building domain-specific FE-based solvers as well as a black-box PDE solver.
+We briefly introduced the open source finite element package SfePy as a tool for building domain-specific FE-based solvers as well as a black-box PDE solver.

 Support
 ```````